- Initial Consultation

 - Vocational rehabilitation:

 Some patients may benefit from programs designed to develop goals and skills for work and vocation.

 We can provide consultation to individuals, families and providers on where to find these services listed above, and we can provide follow-up consultations, as described below.

 Once a treatment and support plan has been implemented, its effectiveness should be monitored, and modifications to the plan may need to be made to optimize effectiveness.
 We can provide periodic follow-up consultations to patients, families, and other providers, to assist in assessing treatment response and to provide recommendations on modifying and optimizing treatment and support plans.

 Adult family members of individuals with ASD (of any age) who have had a consult at Penn's AASP may have questions about ASD and how to best help their son, daughter, or sibling on the spectrum, and typically are under some degree of chronic stress.
 We can provide consultation and counseling for adult family members, and can provide appropriate referrals when necessary.

 Currently, the focus of the Adult Autism Spectrum Program is in providing outpatient consultations and recommendations on diagnosis, treatment, and transition to adulthood issues to patients, families, and other providers, as described above.
-We can provide liaison to the patient’s primary psychiatric or other providers, recommendations on implementing treatments, as well as periodic followup consultations, if requested.
+We can provide liaison to the patient’s primary psychiatric or other providers, referrals to providers, recommendations on implementing treatments, as well as periodic follow up consultations, if requested.
 At this time, the program typically does not provide primary psychiatric / psychological care or medication management.

 Back to Top